arman-rai/Notes/Cool stuff/Screen control using adb and scrcpy.md

 # 📖 Dual-Phone Scrcpy Setup Guide (Xiaomi + Samsung)

 ## 1. Scan the LAN for phones
-I connected the phones via cables initially and also turned on USB
+I connected the phones via cables initially and also turned on USB debugging and then:

 ```bash
 nmap 192.168.0.1/24